vralle/html-bundler-webpack-plugin/README.md

 }
 ```

-Allows to configure paths and files to watch file changes for rebuild in `watch` or `serv` mode.
+Allows to configure paths and files to watch file changes for rebuild
+in `watch` or `serv` mode.

 > [!NOTE]
 >
-> To watch changes with a `live reload` in the browser, you must additionally configure the `watchFiles` in `devServer`,
+> To watch changes with a `live reload` in the browser, you must additionally
+> configure the `watchFiles` in `devServer`,
 > see [setup live reload](#setup-live-reload).

-#### Properties:
+#### Properties

-- `paths` - A list of relative or absolute paths to directories where should be watched `includes`.\
+- `paths` - A list of relative or absolute paths to directories
+  where should be watched `includes`.\
-  The watching path for each template defined in the entry will be autodetect as the first level subdirectory of the template relative to the project's root path.
+  The watching path for each template defined in the entry will be autodetect
+  as the first level subdirectory of the template relative
+  to the project's root path.
   E.g., the template `./src/views/index.html` has the watching path of `./src`.

-- `includes` - Watch the files specified in `paths`, except `excludes`, that match the regular expressions.
+- `includes` - Watch the files specified in `paths`, except `excludes`,
+  that match the regular expressions.
-  Defaults, are watched only files that match the [`test`](#option-test) plugin option.
+  Defaults, are watched only files that match [`test`](#option-test) plugin option.
 - `excludes` - Exclude the specified paths or files, that match the regular expressions.

 This options does not override the default values, but extends them.

 For example, all source files are in the `./src` directory,
-while some partials included in a template are in `./vendor/` directory, then add it to the `paths`:
+while some partials included in a template are in `./vendor/` directory,
+then add it to the `paths`:

 ```js
 watchFiles: {